julienwidmer/101320111_comp3123_labtest2/README.md

 ## Notes
 * The Postman collection is available in the resources folder `./resources/LabTest2.postman_collection`
-* Screenshots of Postman and the outputs are available in the screenshots folder `./resources/screenshots/*.png`
+* Screenshots of the app, Postman and outputs are available in the screenshots folder `./resources/screenshots/*.png`

 ---